• Ελληνικά

 http://web.archive.org/web/20051108171548/http://members.aol.com/peramos/index.html

-More information about Peramos and pictures from a recent trip “back to roots” is maintained by Steve Manitsas a Greek American second generation Peramian.
+More information about Peramos and pictures from a trip “back to roots” is produced by Steve Manitsas a Greek American second generation Peramian.

 http://web.archive.org/web/20051108171548/http://members.aol.com/peramos/index.html